mpvd/vTuner-Emulator-YCast/README.md

   * more info about [Flask](https://flask.palletsprojects.com/en/1.1.x/) and the [License](https://github.com/pallets/flask/blob/master/LICENSE.rst)
   * Also this docker/code is distributed in the hope that it will be useful, but without any warranty.
 You use it at our own risk.

-## ToBe done in Future
-  * If you open the YCast server in your browser, it shows strange codes.
-It would be cool, if it would show the stations.yml
-  * Editable stations.yml in browser: Right know you have to edit it from your Raspberry
-  * As far as I understand YCast 1.0.0 is using the old API of Radio Browser.
-I don't know why, but maybe this will be an issue in Future.

 Feel free to contact me, if you have any optimization: [Report an Issue](https://github.com/mpvd/vTuner-Emulator-YCast/issues)

 ## Release Notes
+  * 1.2: Included new API for Radio Browser based on comments of ordo01 and yay6 in [Fix for issue milaq#54](https://github.com/yay6/YCast/commit/295dc36af3320358929c418c31c25fff8428430f)
-  * 1.1: Reduced Image size, healthcheck implemented, optimized folder structure and file names, VERSION file integrated
+  * 1.1: Reduced size, healthcheck implemented, optimized folder structure, VERSION file integrated
   * 1.0: Initial build, YCast 1.0.0